ShoKuno5/shokuno5.github.io/src/content/research/research.md

 ## 2025
 ### September 2025

+**2025/09/13**
+- There is nothing happier than receiving money for the mathematics I do.

 **2025/09/11**
 - The definition of one's intelligence is the ability to cognize and localize one's self in the embedding context and act on the persona.
 - For sure, I will only be resituated in the world reflecting my position in the stream of society, however implicitly.